061375/minify/README.md

 So, one could make the argument that every little bit helps.
 Just like there is an advantage to minifying CSS and JS files.

+##Usage
+In the subdirectory _/components/php find the working files To compress the output HTML in your browser navigate to the working directory The program will output the compressed HTML to the root as index.html

+###Multiple Files
+Its possible to have compress multiple files to produce a traditional HTML document.
+Simply add the following code to the head of any file in the working directory Name the file whatever you want (as long as it has a PHP extension) Navigate to the document in your browser and it will be added to the root with the file name.
+<?php
+        require_once('compress.php');
+        $compress = new Compress(array(
+            'filepath'=>$_SERVER['DOCUMENT_ROOT'].'/',
+            'workurl'=>'http://192.168.1.154/_/components/php/', // this is the path to your website or localhost 'devip'=>array('::1','192.168.1.157','192.168.1.154') // this is a whitelist
+        ));
+?>

 ##Other Workflow Suggestions
 Generally I like to use Grunt www.gruntjs.com with SASS www.sass-lang.com to create and compress my stylesheets and javascript files.